shizupilled/shizupilled/Readme.md

 ⊹ ```  . . . " as the stars collide . ☆ "

+🤍

-🤍      - . . " there lies a guide besides thou . "
+⟡ㅤ    - . . " there lies a guide besides thou . "

 — 🐚 , 🦈 - ; hii ! , im hina . .